czi-hca-comp-tools/easy-data/README.md

 # easy-data

-Easy access to benchmark datasets.
+Easy access to a small collection of benchmark datasets for methods development, focused on supporting projects at the hca-comp-tools workshop.
 Add your benchmarking desiderata and your datasets below.

 # benchmark for what?